Okha–Shalimar Superfast Express

-The 22905 / 22906 Okha–Shalimar Superfast Express is a superfast train in the Western Railway zone running between Okha and Shalimar in India.
+The 22905 / 22906 Okha–Shalimar Superfast Express is a Superfast Express train which belongs to Western Railway zone that runs between Okha of Gujarat and Shalimar of West Bengal in India.
 It is currently operated with 22905/22906 train numbers on weekly basis.

 Coach composition

 Each train on the Express has standard ICF rakes and a maximum speed of 110 km/h, and consist of 23 coaches: